FragSoc/barotrauma-docker/README.md

 The few files in this repository are licensed under the [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html).

-However, Barotrauma itself is licensed by [Undertow Games](https://undertowgames.com/) and [Fakefish](http://fakefishgames.com/#home), I do not take any credit for the software running in this container.
+However, Barotrauma itself is licensed by [Undertow Games](https://undertowgames.com/) and [Fakefish](http://fakefishgames.com/#home), no credit is taken for the software running in this container.
 Read [their EULA](https://github.com/Regalis11/Barotrauma/blob/master/EULA.txt) for more information.